ZenulAbidin/blockstack_recover/README.md

 ## Running

 Blockstack creates the the wallet.json file inside $HOME/.blockstack for Linux and C:/Users/username/.bitcoin for Windows.
 It creates the .blockstack folder im your home folder in all cases.

+However, that is the encrypted wallet.json, you need the unencrypted one that Blockstack asked you to backup when you created the wallet.
 Once you locate the file, run:

 ```
 blockstack_recover /path/to/wallet.json